programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 {% include figure.html filename="PH_YouTube_Video_ID_screenshot.png" caption="WRITE IMAGE CAPTION HERE" %}

-The selected list of videos to scrape for comments and metadata is created from the video IDs found by searching YouTube for "black lives matter george floyd".
+The selected list of videos to download comments and metadata is created from the video IDs found by searching YouTube for "black lives matter george floyd".
 Choosing multiple videos is often the best approach at this exploratory stage, especially because the YouTube API does not always return data for every video searched, even if comment data for that video exists.

 Since this lesson focuses on the Wordfish algorithm, the selected videos are drawn from polar opposite creators (channels) with a significant number of comments to model (e.g., at least 5000 comments).
 For this reason, the videos were selected from opposite political leaning news source videos (ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and the Daily Wire.